DexterCodes5/fcp_euro_clone/README.md

 and transmission.

 The frontend has a complex layout, it is fully responsive and utilizes reuse of CSS classes.
+There is a frontend branch.

 Backend Functionality:
 1. JWT Authentication, backend and frontend implementation